cpske/ISP/git/Intro-git.md

 ### What are IDE Project Files?

-When you create a "project" using Eclipse, Netbeans, IntelliJ, etc (IDEs) these programs create files that describe the project configuration.
-Programmers usually don't save these files in the repository because a) they can be easily recreated by the IDE, and b) for a *team* project, your IDE settings might conflict with another team member's settings.
+When you create a "project" using an IDE, it creates files that describe the project configuration.
+Programmers usually don't save these files in the repository because a) they can be easily recreated by the IDE, and b) for a *team* project, your IDE settings can conflict with another team member's settings!

 Project files created by common IDEs are: